Azure/multimodal-ai-llm-processing-accelerator/README.md

 #### Prerequisites

+- Make sure to complete the prerequisites in the [Prerequisites for deployment and local development](#prerequisites-for-deployment-and-local-development) section.
 - For local development, install [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cmacos%2Ccsharp%2Cportal%2Cbash#install-the-azure-functions-core-tools) so that you can run the function app server locally.
 - Deploy the backend Azure resources
   - To run the solution locally, you will need to create the necessary resources for all Storage, CosmosDB and Azure AI service calls (e.g. Azure Document Intelligence, Azure OpenAI etc).
 To do this, it is recommended to first deploy the solution to Azure using `azd up` and with Service Endpoints enabled for the backend services, along with public network access from your local computer.
 This will provision the necessary backend resources that can now be called by the locally running function app.